oddbird/susysite/content/index.rst

   <span class="callout--note">
     <strong>Note:</strong>
-    These instructions are for Susy 2.0,
+    These instructions are for Susy 2,
-    which is internally stable,
-    but requires the pre-release version of Sass.
+    which requires the pre-release version of Sass.
     The
-    <a href="http://susydocs.oddbird.net/en/latest/susyone/">Susy One documentation</a>
+    <a href="http://susydocs.oddbird.net/en/latest/susyone/">SusyOne documentation</a>
     is still available,
     along with
-    <a href="http://susydocs.oddbird.net/en/latest/upgrade/">upgrade instructions</a>,
+    <a href="http://susydocs.oddbird.net/en/latest/upgrade/">upgrade instructions</a>.
-    and <a href="/demos/">tutorials</a>.
   </span>

 Rapid prototypes